AlexiaChen/awesome-stars/README.md

 - [soypat/gopherlings](https://github.com/soypat/gopherlings) – 📘️ Learn Go by fixing tiny incorrect programs
 - [dolthub/dolt](https://github.com/dolthub/dolt) – Dolt – Git for Data
 - [optiv/Mangle](https://github.com/optiv/Mangle) – Mangle is a tool that manipulates aspects of compiled executables (.exe or DLL) to avoid detection from EDRs
-- [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – An open source visual route tracking CLI tool
+- [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool
 - [stretchr/testify](https://github.com/stretchr/testify) – A toolkit with common assertions and mocks that plays nicely with the standard library
 - [getlantern/systray](https://github.com/getlantern/systray) – a cross platfrom Go library to place an icon and menu in the notification area
 - [cilium/ebpf](https://github.com/cilium/ebpf) – ebpf-go is a pure-Go library to read, modify and load eBPF programs and attach them to various hooks in the Linux kernel.